menu

 PEEK ULTEM

-Credits: ApiumTec
+Photo Credits: ApiumTec

-Industry Applications
+Applications

+As expected, a family of materials with such a number of significant features are useful in a variety of industries.
 Automotive quickly started utilizing the unique abilities of PAEK and PEI for a variety of applications.
-One of the areas where PAEK and PEI have been most disruptive is the production of low cost rapid tooling for injection moulding, thermoforming, jigs and fixtures.
+One of the areas where PAEK and PEI have been most disruptive is the production of low-cost rapid tooling for injection molding, thermoforming, jigs and fixtures.
 This allows companies to produce low to medium volume of parts at low cost without needing to invest in producing large quantities.
-Also, the production of customised parts is demanded increasingly as they can be altered to fit certain requirements and can get complex changes that enhance their structural build.
+Also, the production of customized parts is demanded increasingly as they can be altered to fit certain requirements and can get complex changes that enhance their structural build.

 As with many other 3D printing materials, the PAEK and PEI families are widely used in the medical field.
 PEEK is famously used for the shielding of magnetic resonance imaging (MRI) devices.
 It is also considered an advanced biomaterial used for medical implants and in reinforcement rods and spinal fusion devices.
 The fact that it can withstand boiling water and super heated steam make it perfect for objects that need to be sterilised in extremely high temperatures.

 High performance thermoplastics are also widely used in the aerospace industry.
 Chemical resistance, high strength-to-weight ration and low fire, smoke and toxicity ratings make such polymers the ideal substitute to metal that is often used for spacecraft parts and tooling.
-Thermal acoustic insulations, structural brackets, clamps and stand-offs, fasteners, connectors and tubing systems are just some of the examples where the aerospace engineering scene has started utilising PAEK and PEI, often reducing the parts’ weight by 70%.
+Thermal acoustic insulations, structural brackets, clamps and stand-offs, fasteners, connectors and tubing systems are just some of the examples where the aerospace engineering scene has started utilizing PAEK and PEI, often reducing the parts’ weight by 70%.
+Other industries disrupted by advanced thermoplastics include: marine, nuclear, oil & gas and many more.

-Credits: ApiumTec
+Photo Credits: ApiumTec

-What to you think of the use of high performance thermoplastic polymers in 3D printing?
+What do you think of the use of high performance thermoplastic polymers in 3D printing?
 Can you see other industries being disrupted in the near future?
 Let us know what you think about this article in a comment below or on our Facebook and Twitter pages!
 Don’t forget to sign up for our free weekly Newsletter, with all the latest news in 3D printing delivered straight to your inbox!

 Share Your Thoughts